michael2012z/BitBible/markdown/Etheridge/files/Mark.md

 4. And there were seen with them Musha and Elia discoursing with Jeshu.

-5. And Kipha said to him, Rabi, it is good for us here to be:Or, that here we may be. and let us make three tabernacles; for thee one, and for Musha one, and for Elia one.
+5. And Kipha said to him, Rabi, it is good for us here to be:

 6. But he knew not what he said, for they were in fear.

-7. And there was the cloud, and it shadowed over them: and the voice was from the cloud, saying, This is my Son, the Beloved, him hear.Hono Beri chabiba leh shamaii.
+7. And there was the cloud, and it shadowed over them: and the voice was from the cloud, saying, This is my Son, the Beloved, him hear.

 8. And instantly, while the disciples looked, they saw no man, but Jeshu alone with them.